We’re sorry you've felt the need to complain.

 Our Complaints and Compliments leaflet explains how we handle complaints.
 You can let us know of your issue using whichever contact method you prefer and we’ll make sure things are put right.

 If you decide to write to us, you will be contacted by a dedicated Customer Manager who will acknowledge your complaint, provide you with their direct telephone number and investigate your concerns.
-They will reply to you within ten working days.

 Get in touch